Fender Duo-Sonic: Original design (1956–1959)

 The Fender Duo-Sonic was introduced in 1956.
 Like the Musicmaster introduced a few months earlier, it featured basic but effective construction and a 22.5 inch scale length (standard Fender guitars feature a 25.5 inch scale) and cost $149.50.
 The original model was only available in a light tan color called Desert Sand and had a maple fingerboard with 21 frets and a neck with a soft-V profile.
 The original model Duo-Sonics also sport a gold-colored, anodized pickguard that helps in screening the single-coil pickups and electronics from interference.

 Second version (1959–1964)

 In 1959 the Duo-Sonic went through a face lift.
 The most significant change was a switch from a maple fingerboard to a rosewood one in keeping with changes to other Fender models at this time.
-These fretboards were originally in the slab-style but switched to the veneer style after approximately a year.
+These fretboards were originally in the slab-style but switched to the veneer style in late 1962.
 The other significant change was a switch from anodized aluminum to plastic pickguards.